LUXOND/KDE-Image-Widget/README.md

 ## Usage

 1. Add the widget to your desktop
-2. Click on the widget or right-click → "Configure Widget"
-3. Click "Browse..." to select an image or GIF
-4. Adjust the corner radius (0-50 pixels)
+2. Drag and Drop the Image or GIF to the widget
-5. The widget will display your image with the configured rounded corners
+3. The widget will display your image with the configured rounded corners

 ## Supported Formats